What Is Ethical Investing & Why Do It

 The practical result for anyone interested in this kind of investing approach is: Ethical investing is no longer something that requires a high level of resourcefulness, knowledge, or individual research.
 Any respectable manager or advisor should be able to provide a detailed (and possibly impassioned) answer to a question they’re getting more and more often: “How can you help me invest ethically?”

 Wealthsimple (that's us) has a range of great investment options for ethical investors.
-This includes Socially Responsible Investing.
-Get started now or find out more details about our SRI portfolio here.
+This includes Socially Responsible Investing and Halal Investing portfolios.
+Get started now or find out more details about all of our portfolios here.